The Story Continues

 The music videos accompanying each chapter convey elements of the story.
 Links to subsequent chapters appear at the end of each installment.

 The link to Chapter 1 follows...

 Ezra gazed fondly at the spaniel still snuggled on his lap.
 A soft trilling sound purred from his mouth.
 Although curious to learn how the professor had penetrated his disguise so quickly, the Jatite needed to first reassure him that he was in no danger.
 "I am traveling alone, Dr. Kelly," he said.
 "I...we....mean you no harm.
 You need not have any fear."
 He looked up, tipped his head oddly to the side and asked, "Do I not look human?"

 Hank's jaw slacked.
 He glanced over at the shotgun on the counter.
 Suspicion was one thing.
 It was quite another to experience the serene bluntness of an alien life form sitting calmly on his living room couch.
 Several seconds passed before he could find his voice, before curiosity took charge over emotion.

 "Yes, you look human.
-But your sensitivity to cold; your clothing is all wrong for our summer heat and humidity.
+Yet your sensitivity to cold is telling.
+Your choice of clothing is all wrong for our summer heat and humidity.
 Trying to grasp that glass of iced tea caused you pain.
+You're no hiker, Ezra.
 Your gait is as purposeful and measured as your use of our language.
+But your speech is flat-pitched, with gentle but oddly enunciated words devoid of any accent, slang or abbreviation.
 And your eyes -- they hold much but have the innocence of a child.
-By the way, had you intended me any harm, my dog would have attacked you before you got within three feet of me."
+By the way, had you intended me any harm, Noah would have gone for your gullet before you got within three feet of me."

-Hank fell silent and stared at the Jatite with a frank, tight lipped question -- one that Ezra was waiting for...
+Hank fell silent and stared at the Jatite with the frank, tight-lipped question Ezra was waiting for.

 "You want to know why we have come."